Congratulations to Juliane!

 What we do

 On the basis of comparative genomic information, computational and experimental tools have been developed and applied to systematically investigate the „genetic dark matter“.
 This includes the identification of novel regulatory RNAs (antisense and non-coding RNAs) in diverse pro- and eukaryotic organisms and to understand their functions (Barshishat et al., 2018; Georg et al., 2009, 2014 and 2017; Georg and Hess, 2018; Lott et al., 2018; Voß et al., 2009; Wright et al., 2013 and 2014; Zhan et al., 2021; Zhang et al., 2022).
-Further in this field, we have discovered two small proteins, which function as novel players in the regulation of the primary energy metabolism (Krauspe et al., 2021; Song et al. 2022).
+Further in this field, we have discovered several small proteins, which function as novel players in the regulation of the primary energy metabolism (Kraus et al., 2024; Krauspe et al., 2021; Song et al. 2022).